LETTING BOYS BE BOYS MAY BE THE BEST APPROACH

 When my twins were 4 years old, I was seriously concerned they were psychopaths.
 I shouldn’t have worried.
 They were just boys.

 The cause of my alarm wasn’t just the joy they took in destroying things in our house or biting each other.
 I really got worried once they started preschool.
-Each morning, boys_being_boys_illustrationthey entered a classroom that had quiet music playing and tables set up with little puzzles or craft supplies.
+Each morning, they entered a classroom that had quiet music playing and tables set up with little puzzles or craft supplies.
 My kids would skip the tables and run to the block area where they would greet a couple of other boys by tackling them and yelling, “Poopy diaper!”

 I was horrified.
 Where did they learn to act like that?